Learn about the possession of a .50 BMG in California here.

 California has a reputation for having strong gun control laws.
 Our state uses many different charges to handle the illegal possession of certain weapons.
 Examples of these charges include:

 In many cases, individuals can face charges if they import, sell, or give away firearms in the state of California.
-In fact, people need to have a license to sell firearms in our state.
-Some firearms – including assault weapons – are much harder to buy and sell legally.
+In fact, people need to have a license to sell guns in our state.
+Some firearms, including assault weapons, are much harder to buy and sell legally.

 Furthermore, individuals face criminal charges if they carry legally purchased firearms in public.
-California only allows you to carry a firearm in public if you have a concealed carry weapons (CCW) permit.
-Most people are not awarded one of these penalties.
-Individuals can face charges even for carrying an unloaded or broken weapon in public.
+California only allows you to carry a gun in public if you have a concealed carry weapons (CCW) permit.
+Most people are not awarded one of these permits.
+Individuals can face charges even for carrying an unloaded or broken firearm in public.

 Finally, using a firearm to harm or kill someone else is a serious criminal offense in Los Angeles.
 Individuals can face charges for murder or attempted murder.
 You can get help with these charges from a violent crimes lawyer in Los Angeles.